J. B. Smoove: Career

 Smoove and Miles Grose co-host and created May I Elaborate?
 Daily Wisdom from JB Smoove, a podcast that debuted in April 2021 on the Team Coco podcast network.

 In 2019, Smoove attended the final dinner service of reality TV series Hell's Kitchens eighteenth season Hell's Kitchen: Rookies vs. Veterans as a chef's table guest in the blue kitchen that was run by runner-up Mia Castro.
 He appeared as a guest judge on the first season of the FOX reality singing competition The Masked Singer.
 He voiced Frank in Harley Quinn beginning in 2019.

-Other activities
+Charity work

 Smoove serves on the board of directors of the Boys & Girls Club of Mount Vernon, New York.
 On November 7, 2017, he emceed the Boys and Girls Clubs Future Leaders Gala at The Beverly Hilton in Beverly Hills, California.